80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a dry cracking sound often of movement of dry leaves

-Example sentence The palm tree leaves rustled in the summer wind.
+Example in a sentence The palm tree leaves rustled in the summer wind.

 58. Shhh